Why do a coffee enema?

 Coffee enemas are a magnificent, highly-effective way to eliminate ongoing, bio-accumulating toxic residues from exposure to dietary and environmental toxins.

-If you find the enema helpful, do not use it more than once every second day for any extended period without medical supervision.
-Use as necessary 1-3 times per week.
+If you find the enema helpful, do not use it for any extended period without medical supervision.

 Nausea during the enema – During your first few enemas, you may experience some nausea during or after the enema process.
 This is often due to the release of internal stagnant, putrefied toxins.
 Do not let this deter you from continuing with a series of coffee enemas.
 Over time, most people will find that the nausea clears within a short time.
 If you do experience nausea, you may want to follow the enema with a warm cup of apple cider vinegar or lemon juice and water, or you could make a strong brew of ginger tea.